mrdaniellewis/node-test-queue/README.md

 A simple test framework for running async tests in node.

-*I'd recommend you actually use "mocha"[https://www.npmjs.com/package/mocha] rather than this (despite its nasty use of globals).*
+**You might want to consider using "mocha"(https://www.npmjs.com/package/mocha) rather than this.
+It's much more powerful (despite its nasty use of globals)**

 This framework lets you queue up a series of async tests and run them.
 It can output the results of the tests to the console, and run a directory of tests.